AdobeDocs/workfront.zh-Hans/help/quicksilver/maestro/architecture/create-record-types.md

 <!--## Connect record types with object types from another application

 You can connect a record type and an object type from another application.
-This creates a read-only record type in Workfront planning that corresponds to the object type in the other application.
+This creates a read-only record type in Workfront Planning that corresponds to the object type in the other application.

-For example, you can create record types by connecting Workfront planning record types with Workfront projects.
-As a result, the Workfront project object type is imported into Workfront planning as a read-only record type.
+For example, you can create record types by connecting Workfront Planning record types with Workfront projects.
+As a result, the Workfront project object type is imported into Workfront Planning as a read-only record type.
 By default, the record type is named "Workfront Project." (********************)has this name changed?
 Lusine wanted to change it at some point***********)

 You can import the following objects from the following applications: